The-Hieusss/twentyquestions/README.md

 # twentyquestions
-A mini program using C that models the 20 questions game To run the program on VSCode or Terminal
+A mini program using C that models the 20 questions game\n To run the program on VSCode or Terminal \n
 Compile the program using command

 # gcc twenty.c bst.c